Our Favorite Books About Christmas Around the World

 The holidays are a wonderful time to teach children about celebrations and traditions in other cultures.
-If you have been following our Holiday Celebrations Around the World series, you have noticed the uniqueness with which each country approaches the holidays.
-We love introducing our children to other cultures, and sharing holiday story books from around the world is a tradition we treasure in our home year after year.
+We love introducing our children to destinations around the world and sharing holiday story books from different cultures is a tradition we treasure in our home year after year.
 Here are some of our favorites:

 This is a delightful reading of the favorite Italian Christmas story about an eccentric old woman and her never-ending search for the Baby King.
 Tommy de Paola writes many wonderful books, but his holiday tales are some of my favorites.

 It seems like Christmas will be just another day for the wombat . . . until she smells carrots!
 In this charming picture book, the star of Diary of a Wombat goes head to head with Santa’s reindeer in a competition for carrots—and wins.

 Then, as an accidental stowaway on Santa's sleigh, she learns that carrots are internationally available.
 No wonder she isn't hungry for treats on Christmas morning!
 Engaging illustrations delightfully complement the spare text in this unique, wombat’s-eye view of a favorite holiday.